marco-wilhelm/marco-wilhelm.github.io/index.md

 ## News

 - My paper "Extraction of Conditional Belief Bases and the System Z Ranking Model From Multilayer Perceptrons for Binary Classification" co-authored with Alexander Hahn and Gabriele Kern-Isberner has been accepted for [NMR2024](https://nmr.krportal.org/2024/).
-- My paper "Conditional Splittings of Belief Bases and Nonmonotonic Inference with c-Representations" co-authored with Christoph Beierle, Lars-Phillip Spiegel, Jonas Haldimann, Jesse
-Heyninck, and Gabriele Kern-Isberner has been accepted for [KR2024](https://kr.org/KR2024/).

 ## Current Research Interests